Feature Articles - Housing

 - Bi-metallic types have two contact points that can be gently brushed of dust after removing the thermostat cover.
 Slide a clean piece of paper between the contact points to rub off any remaining dirt.
 Do not use sandpaper.

-- Indoor blower unit filters should be checked monthly during
+- Filters on indoor blower unit systems should be checked monthly during

 the cooling months, and should be replaced or cleaned of dust and

 pollen as needed.
-There are generally four types.
+There are generally four types of filters.

 - Disposable stranded fiberglass filters are least expensive, but also least effective at filtering.